Landau Notation: A user's guide

 The interpretation here is that big O acts as “less than or equal to” and little o acts as “strictly less than”, in terms of order of growth (or decay).
 We’ll now include one more definition, which is more of a notation than a definition.

 Definition #6.
 [Notation] If $f(x) - g(x) = O(h(x))$, then we can also write $f(x) = g(x) + O(h(x))$.
-Likewise, if $f(x) - g(x) = o(h(x))$, then we can also write $f(x) = g(x) + o(h(x))$.
+Likewise, if $f(x) - g(x) = o(h(x))$ as $x\to a$, then we can also write $f(x) = g(x) + o(h(x))$ as $x\to a$.

 We now have something that looks like eqn. \eqref{first eq}, and can answer why it isn’t in fact, an equality.
 From the very beginning, the equality was only notational; In effect, defn. #1 doesn’t define $O(\cdot)$, but “$=O(\cdot)$”.
 Read allowed, we say f(x) is O(g(x)), not f(x) equals O(g(x)).
-[1] describes the sense of this “is” as in the sentence “A bird is an animal.”
+Graham, Knuth, and Patashnik describes the sense of this “is” as in the sentence “A bird is an animal.”
 That does not mean “bird = animal”, but that “bird” is in the class of “animal.”
 (See also that textbook for a longer discussion about the history of the notation, and why we’re stuck with this abuse of notation.)
 Likewise, $f(x)= O(g(x))$ is in the class of functions which behave asymtotically, like (or less than) $g(x)$.

 Manipulating Landau notation